devchallenges-io/curriculum/2-responsive-web/challenges/2-join-our-news-letter.md

   - Deploy the website to make it accessible for everyone.

 seo:
-  title: "Join Our Newsletter Challenge Project Idea"
+  title: "Join Our Newsletter Challenge"
   description: "Build a join our newsletter challenge with HTML and CSS to test your skills in basic HTML and CSS and working with input and button elements.
-This project idea is perfect for beginners who want to practice their HTML and CSS skills while creating a functional and visually appealing web page.
+This project is perfect for beginners who want to practice their HTML and CSS skills while creating a functional and visually appealing web page.
 By implementing a clean and intuitive design, you will learn how to structure and style a web page using HTML and CSS.
 Additionally, you will gain experience working with input and button elements, which are essential components of web forms.
 Joining a newsletter is a common feature on many websites, so this project will give you valuable hands-on experience that you can apply to future projects.
 Get ready to showcase your HTML and CSS skills and create an engaging join our newsletter page!"
   keywords:
     - "join our newsletter challenge"
-    - "html css project idea"
+    - "html css project"
 challengeTexts:
   - Join our newsletter
   - Keep up with our latest collections, exclusive deals, and special offers!
 We introduce a new collection every week, so stay tuned to snag the hottest items just for you.